-At 1:00 pm everyone stops for around 30 minutes to have lunch which is a delicious vegetarian burrito, chocolate brownie and a piece of fruit.
+At 1:00 pm everyone stops for around 30 minutes to have lunch.
 Again, if you have any dietary restrictions you will be catered for.

 ACATENANGO BASE CAMP

-You can set your belongings down inside the cabin and roam around the area to capture some photos of the erupting Fuego Volcano or simply sit around the campfire, waiting for the sun to set.
+You can set your belongings down inside your tent and roam around the area to capture some photos of the erupting Fuego Volcano or simply sit around the campfire, while the sun sets.